Mr-JoE1/anonyMate/README.md

 Linux tool keeps all your connection Anonymouse

 # What is this?
-AnonyMate is a simple to scripted in Bash to help White/Black hat beginners to be full anonymouse while doing Pen-Test.
+AnonyMate is a simple tool scripted in Bash to help White/Black hat beginners to be full anonymouse while doing Pen-Test.

 AnonyMate uses Linux tools like :Mac Changer - Tor - Kali-AnonSurf -proxychains ...etc